 top of page

-Payment of Service Pay or Gratuity in Kenya: A Guide with Relevant Case Law
+Payment of Service Pay or Gratuity in Kenya: Law, Recent Cases and Practical Guidance

 • Writer: Muhoro & Gitonga Associates